Reheated Cabbage

 Reheated Cabbage is a collection of short stories by Scottish writer Irvine Welsh.
 It was released in the United Kingdom in July 2009.

 The collection is made up of rare works previously published in magazines and out-of-print anthologies, including a Christmas dinner with Trainspotting's psychotic Francis Begbie, science fiction tale "The Rosewell Incident", and a story following Terry "Juice" Lawson in Florida.
 All of the stories in Reheated Cabbage with the exception of the novella "I Am Miami" had been published in the 1990s in now unavailable media.

 Stories

 A Fault on the Line

 This story is Welsh's gruesome exposition of a dysfunctional marital relationship.
 Malky's partner Claire persuades him to take her and their children to the pub.
 After a few drinks and a shortcut back home through the station, a train approaches just as the family are crossing the line and rips off her legs.
 He is distraught, as there is a Hibs-Hearts game on television at 2pm that he does not want to miss.

 Catholic Guilt (You Know You Love It)

-A homophobic Scots gay basher builder living in London dies while having sex, and in his afterlife is condemned by St Peter to eternally participate the sex acts he deplored - buggering his friends.
+A homophobic Scots gay basher builder living in London dies while having sex, and in his afterlife is condemned by St Peter to participate eternally in the sex acts he deplored — buggering his friends.